artsy/artsy.github.io/source/_posts/2012-07-05-spend-time-with-your-site.markdown

 **It's our site, as a slideshow.**

-{% img screenshot /images/2012-07-05-spend-time-with-your-site/slideshow_screenshot.jpg [Art.sy as a slideshow] %}
+{% img screenshot /images/2012-07-05-spend-time-with-your-site/slideshow_screenshot.jpg [Artsy as a slideshow] %}

 That's all.
 Our wall-mounted display shows the same web page that a visitor to our site recently requested.
 Every 20 seconds, it refreshes and shows a new, more recently requested page.